 Some effects that trigger state that they resolve "after resolutions".
-These effects don't begin to resolve until all currently resolving actions or effects have finished resolving.
+These effects wait for the current action or effect in which they were triggered in to fully resolve before they can begin resolving.

 8.1d "Immediately" Triggered Effects

 An effect that resolves "immediately" resolves before similarly timed effects, and the players can't choose to have those effects resolve later.
 Such effects might occur immediately after resolutions or immediately at the beginning of your turn.
 See 8.1h for more information on effects resolving simultaneously.